tableau/tableau-data-acceleration-client/docs/da_release-notes.md

 ---

-title: Release Notes for the Tableau Analytics Extensions API
+title: Release Notes for the Tableau Data Acceleration Client
 layout: docs
 ---

 **In this section**